Lattice structure for orientations of graphs: Spanning Trees

 Since the edges of $C$ disconnect $H$ into parts lying in the two hemispheres, $M$ must match each hemisphere within itself.
 But this is impossible, since each hemisphere has been shown to contain an odd number of nodes of $H$.
 Hence no such cycle $C$ can exist.

 This completes the validation of the bijection between spanning trees of $G$ and matchings of $H$.
-Since $H$ is a connected bipartite planar graph, we can apply Theorem 2.
-It is easily checked that modifying a spanning tree $T$ of $G$ by swinging down a directed edge at $v$ through angle $eve'$ corresponds to modifying the associated matching $M$ by performing a twist on the face of $H$ with nodes $\overline{v}$, $\overline{e}$, $\overline{f}$, and $\overline{e'}$, where $f$ is the face belonging to angle $eve'$. $\Cox$
+Since $H$ is a connected bipartite graph drawn on the plane, we can apply Theorem \ref{thm2}.
+It is easily checked that modifying a spanning tree $T$ of $G$ by swinging down a directed edge at $v$ through angle $eve'$ corresponds to modifying the associated matching $M$ by performing a twist on the face of $H$ with nodes $\overline{v}$, $\overline{e}$, $\overline{f}$, and $\overline{e'}$, where $f$ is the face belonging to angle $eve'$. \end{proof}

-Note that Theorem 3 gives us as many as $2|E|$ distinct orderings of the set of spanning trees of $G$ (since that is the number of ways in which we can choose a vertex $v^*$ and an adjacent face $f^*$).
-I do not know of a nice description for what happens to the partial order as one changes both $v^*$ and $f^*$.
+Note that Theorem \ref{thm3} gives us as many as $2|E|$ distinct orderings of the set of spanning trees of $G$ (since that is the number of ways in which we can choose a vertex $v^*$ and an adjacent face $f^*$).

-It is possible to bypass the invocation of Theorem 2 and give a direct description of a height-function for spanning trees of a graph $G$.
+It is possible to bypass the invocation of Theorem \ref{thm2} and give a direct description of a height-function for spanning trees of a graph $G$.
 Such a height-function is a mapping from the angles of $G$ to the real numbers, where an angle of $G$ is specified by a vertex and an adjacent face.
 Every time we swing down an edge of spanning tree through a particular angle, we decrease the height associated with that angle by 1.

-One especially nice class of graph $G$ to which Theorem 3 applies is the class of planar outer-Hamiltonian graphs, suggested by Curtis Greene [\Gree].
-Let $G$ be a graph drawn in the plane, with crossings permitted.
-(More precisely: two edges of $G$ that have no endpoints in common are permitted to cross at a single point that is distinct from all the vertices of $G$ and lies on no other edge of $G$, but two edges of $G$ that are incident cannot have extra crossings.)
-We say $G$ is {\bf outer-Hamiltonian} if it contains a Hamiltonian cycle that encircles it (see Figure 19).
-If moreover $G$ has no crossings, we call it {\bf planar outer-Hamiltonian}.
-Whether or not $G$ is planar, we will typically draw the graph by putting the vertices at the corner of a $|V|$-gon, and we will let $f^*$ be its unbounded face.
+One especially nice class of graphs $G$ to which Theorem \ref{thm3} applies (suggested by Curtis Greene~\cite{Gree}) is a class of graphs I call {\em Hamiltonian outerplanar graphs}.
+These are graphs that are outerplanar in the sense that they are drawn in the plane, in such a way that all the vertices are adjacent to the unbounded face $f^*$; additionally they are Hamiltonian in that there is a Hamiltonian path bordering the unbounded face.
+In a speculative vein, we might also consider what I call {\em Hamiltonian weakly outerplanar graphs}, in which edges of $G$ are allowed to cross inside the Hamiltonian circuit.
+More specifically, two edges of $G$ that have no endpoints in common are permitted to cross at a single point that is distinct from all the vertices of $G$ and lies on no other edge of $G$, but two edges of $G$ that share an endpoint cannot have extra crossings.
+See Figure 19.
+Although Theorem \ref{thm3} says nothing about this situation, it appears (see the example presented at the end of this section) that the conclusion of the theorem might apply under weaker hypotheses.